Ali Khamenei: Protests during leadership

-There have been several major protests during Khamenei's reign, including the 1994 Qazvin Protests where according to Al-Arabiya around 40 people were killed and over 400 were injured, the 1994 Qazvin protests, the 1999 Iranian student protests, the 2009 Iranian presidential election protests, when some protesters chanted "death to the dictator", and ripped down pictures of Khamenei, as well as the 2011–2012 Iranian protests and 2017–2018 Iranian protests, among others.
+There have been several major protests during Khamenei's reign, including the 1994 Qazvin Protests where according to Al-Arabiya around 40 people were killed and over 400 were injured, the 1999 Iranian student protests, the 2009 Iranian presidential election protests when some protesters chanted "death to the dictator" and ripped down pictures of Khamenei, There were several major protests during Khamenei leadership including the 1999 student protests the 2009 presidential election protests the 2011–2012 protests that followed the Green Movement and resulted in the house arrest of opposition leaders and the 2017–2018 protests described by Reuters as the boldest challenge to Iran's leadership since 2009.

+Khamenei was also reportedly linked to the assassination of numerous exiled defectors worldwide, the repression of protesters, the killing of thousands of members of the M.E.K.
+(People's Mujahedin of Iran) that is recognized as a terrorist organization by Iran and Iraq, and the targeting of dissident writers and intellectuals in Iran, among other alleged human rights violations.

 In 2016, Khamenei, who outlined the elections guidelines "in line with Article 110 of Iran's Constitution", asked to maximise the amount of transparency in elections in Iran, using modern technologies.
 During the Mahshahr massacre, protests expanded against "government corruption, failing institutions, lack of freedoms and the repressive rule of Iran's supreme leader, Ayatollah Ali Khamenei".
-Journalists, bloggers, and others have been imprisoned in Iran for insulting Khamenei, often in conjunction with blasphemy charges.

 During the 2018–2019 Iranian general strikes and protests, Khamenei demanded punishment for those "who disrupt economic security".
 According to Reuters, the remarks were "clearly intended to send a message to Iranians who may plan more demonstrations".

-During the 2019–2020 Iranian protests, Khamenei met with various officials and cabinet members, saying he would "hold the assembled officials responsible for the consequences of the protests if they didn't immediately stop them".
-According to an official, Khamenei "made clear the demonstrations required a forceful response" and that "rioters should be crushed".
+During the 2019–2020 Iranian protests, Khamenei met with various officials and cabinet members.
+According to Reuters, "Khamenei said he would hold the assembled officials responsible for the consequences of the protests if they didn't immediately stop them ... [an] official ... added that Khamenei made clear the demonstrations required a forceful response ... [the official said] 'Our Imam ... said those rioters should be crushed'".
 Some sentences have included lashing and jail time; some have died in custody.
 During the Ukraine International Airlines Flight 752 protests, thousands of protesters demanded Khamenei's resignation.